An electric bus in service in the Bouches-du-Rhône, the pilot region for the REBORN project led by Be Energy.

 Beyond technological innovation, this project also represents a significant opportunity for local economic development.

-The goal is to create around 25 jobs in the coming years, particularly in the following areas:
+The objective is to reach around 25 jobs in the coming years, particularly in the following fields:

 electronics and energy engineers